Skip to main content

 Step 2: Assess Current Vulnerabilities

-• How long could we operate without it?
+• How long could we realistically cope without it?

 Step 3: Define Recovery Time Objectives

-• Critical (< 1 hour): Order taking, payment processing
+• Critical — under 1 hour: Order taking, payment processing

-• Important (< 4 hours): Delivery routing, customer communication
+• Important — under 4 hours: Delivery routing, customer communication

 Step 4: Implement Protections

-• Set up automated backups for local data
+• Set up automated backups for anything still stored locally

 Step 5: Document Your DR Plan